 Mrs J Mears - Learning Support Assistant

 The school day starts at 8.45am.
-A member of staff will open the main gate on Church Road for your child to come into the playground.
+A member of staff will open the main gate on Hill Road for your child to come into the playground.

-Please do NOT send your child to school if they are unwell or have any Coronavirus systems.
+Please do NOT send your child to school if they are unwell or have any Coronavirus symptoms.
 Let the school office know if your child is not attending and the reason for absence.

 The school day ends at 15.15.
-Again a member of staff will open the main gate, on Church Road, for you to enter the playground collect children and leave via the top playground gate.
+Again a member of staff will open the main gate, on Hill road.
+Please wait by the gate to the churchyard and your child will be called to you.

 School Dinners are available.
 The menu can be found on the website under parent and lunch menus.